DUI Defense Attorneys Bloomington Residents Trust

 (5) under the combined influence of alcohol, other drug or drugs, or intoxicating compound or compounds to a degree that renders the person incapable of safely driving; or

-(6) there is any amount of a drug, substance, or compound in the person’s breath, blood, or urine resulting from the unlawful use or consumption of cannabis listed in the Cannabis Control Act (720 ILCS 550), a controlled substance listed in the Illinois Controlled Substances Act (720 ILCS 570), an intoxicating compound listed in the Use of Intoxicating Compounds Act (720 ILCS 690), or methamphetamine as listed in the Methamphetamine Control and Community Protection Act (720 ILCS 646).
+(6) there is any amount of a drug, substance, or compound in the person’s breath, blood, other bodily substance, or urine resulting from the unlawful use or consumption of a controlled substance listed in the Illinois Controlled Substances Act, (720 ILCS 570), an intoxicating compound listed in the Use of Intoxicating Compounds Act (720 ILCS 690), or methamphetamine as listed in the Methamphetamine Control and Community Protection Act (720 ILCS 646); or

 (b) The fact that any person charged with violating this Section is or has been legally entitled to use alcohol, other drug or drugs, or intoxicating compound or compounds, or any combination thereof, shall not constitute a defense against any charge of violating this Section.